 With time left on the clock in Bombay, Harrison decided to use the facilities and musicians to record a handful of ragas for possible use on future Beatles records.
 Only one song, "The Inner Light," was used, with the rest of the group adding their parts back home at the Abbey Road studios in London in February.
 The music Harrison recorded in Bombay was then brought to the Abbey Road studios, where he embellished them with some famous friends, according to Mark Lewisohn's The Beatles Recording Sessions.

-According to Mark Lewisohn's The Beatles Recording Sessions, the music Harrison recorded in Bombay was brought to the Abbey Road studios, where he embellished them with some famous friends.
-Even though they're not officially listed on Wonderwall Music, Eric Clapton and Ringo Starr make appearances.
-Clapton, credited as Eddie Clayton, whips out some great lead guitar on "Ski-ing", while Starr (Richie Snare) plays drums.
-Also, Peter Tork of the Monkees plays banjo on the album.
+They're not officially listed on Wonderwall Music, but Eric Clapton and Ringo Starr make appearances.
+Clapton, credited as Eddie Clayton, whips out some great lead guitar on "Ski-ing," while Starr (Richie Snare) plays drums.
+Peter Tork also plays banjo on the album.
 He and Harrison became friends when the Monkees visited the U.K.

 Not so surprisingly, the music on the LP, which doubled as a soundtrack to the little-seen movie Wonderwall, features a very strong Indian influence, consisting mostly of raga tunes.
-The music is, at times, hypnotic and dreamlike, with a vast selection of traditional Indian instruments -- including sitar, tabla, harmonium, sarod and shehnai -- setting the mood on songs like "Drilling a Home," "Red Lady Too," "Greasy Legs" and "Ski-ing."
+The music is, at times, hypnotic and dreamlike, with a vast selection of traditional Indian instruments – including sitar, tabla, harmonium, sarod and shehnai – setting the mood on songs like "Drilling a Home," "Red Lady Too," "Greasy Legs" and "Dream Scene."